-- Margreta's web site - A gallery of Margreta's guilts
+- Margreta's web site - A gallery of Margreta's quilts

 I want my art to bring the holy to the world.
 I want my wearable art garments to give dignity to the wearer.
-I want my work to be a source of healing the photo by PRS Associate spirit.
+I want my work to be a source of healing the spirit.

 I first learned to quilt from women at my church in Washington, DC.
-You need to visit my church to realize how ironic to be doing such a traditional activity in a very non-traditional church.
-We gathered to make a log cabin quilt-in-a-day, but the power went out mid-day.
+You need Lighting the Darkness to visit my church to realize how (detail), 2007, ironic to be doing such a traditional activity in a very non-traditional textile 11'x 2 1/2', church.
+We gathered to make a log cabin photo by PRS Associates quilt-in-a-day, but the power went out mid-day.
 It took longer than a day to finish that quilt; by the end, I was hooked.